microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaMSGroup.md

 ```

-In this example, we provide the  ID to retrieve a specific group.
+In this example, we provide the  ID to retrieve a specific group.Specify the `Id` parameter to get a specific group.

 ### Example 3: Get top five groups